epdoc/node-red-hautil/README.md

 [Bond Bridge](https://bondhome.io/product/bond-bridge/) to set the fan speed and a smart switch to turn the fans on and off.

-There is the possibility for many more subclasses, or you can build your service payload directly using the base `Service` class, or one of the other subclasses.
+There is the possibility for many more subclasses to be written, or you can build your service payload directly using the base `Service` class, or one of the other subclasses.

 The following shows the code for a [function node](https://nodered.org/docs/user-guide/writing-functions) that uses three